Sasidharan0827/EDU-HOME-/README.md

-h2>📌 Project Overview</h2>
+<h1>📌 Project Overview</h1>
-<p>Edu Home Consultancy is a modern and responsive website designed to provide educational consultancy services.
-The frontend is built using <strong>HTML, CSS, and Bootstrap</strong>, ensuring a professional and mobile-friendly user experience.</p>
+<h1>Edu Home Consultancy is a modern and responsive website designed to provide educational consultancy services.
+The frontend is built using <strong>HTML, CSS, and Bootstrap</strong>, ensuring a professional and mobile-friendly user experience.</h1>

 <h2>✨ Features</h2>
 <ul>